Transport guide - Australia - Oceania

 • Check the final hotel connection

-The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly outside the main rail logic.
+The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly away from the main rail line.

 Airport transfers only feel easy when the final hotel leg is realistic.
 A direct transfer can be worth it if the rail or bus answer turns awkward after a long flight.